milofultz/tinybrainfans/wiki/Programming/Best Practices/best-practices.md

 - TAKE TIME OFF. **If you have 24 hrs time off that's three days office time.
 TAKE.
 THEM.
 AND.
 GO.
 AFK**.
 It's best to plan the time and let your team know.
 Try to make it non-work related (but not self-destructive): camping, reading, visit family, practice hobbies, volunteering with animal shelters, study fine art, date people ....
 Make memories.
 Please, just live your life.
 - **Understand what good testing means.** If you have trouble with this, look at tests on github of frameworks/languages.
 The basic form of tests come in the following for Javascript for front/back end devs (Node.js specific?): Unit Tests, Integration Tests, End-to-end tests. **Understand why they're utilized and how to leverage them for various use-cases.**
 - **Read the documentation.
 It's your job to understand what's going on internally** for your stack's framework(s) and if it takes you a few days to estimate the work-cost of utilizing a new lib reading docs is time well spent.
 If management doesn't understand this time after time then look for a new place to work.
-- Buy you a whiteboard.
-Plan your work on it - sprints, logic, component relationships, cat drawings. (and of course it doesn't have to be a whiteboard, but the open space of a whiteboard to track my weekly meetings, logic intuitions, etc. all are best expressed for me in a large space)
+- Buy you a whiteboard. {{Plan your work|Problem Solving}} on it - sprints, logic, component relationships, cat drawings. (and of course it doesn't have to be a whiteboard, but the open space of a whiteboard to track my weekly meetings, logic intuitions, etc. all are best expressed for me in a large space)
 - **Keep a journal** if you can (or a blog/vlog/written notes if that's the way you track your thoughts). **Reflecting on the way I thought about a problem or feature set has been the best way for me to recognize my growth.** (e.g. In college we never really discussed the implications of "Immutability" though it was mentioned and I found that as I kept journaling my understandings of Immutability with the context of the problems at hand it helped to give me a portrait of how/when to utilize it for future projects more effectively.)
 - "Make it correct, make it clear, make it concise, make it fast.
 In that order." - Wes Dyer
 - "Programs must be written for people to read, and only incidentally for machines to execute." - Abelson & Sussman, Structure and Interpretation of Computer Programs